elarabyelaidy19/interviews/Notes.md

 - Balanced Binary Tree
     * |left subtree height - right subtree height| <= 1.
-    * height of a tree equal number of nodes to the deepest node of the tree - 1.
+    * height of a tree equal number of edges from the deepest leave to the nodes.
+    * deapth num of edges from the root to deepest leave of the tree.
     * null root is balanced and height -1
 - skewed tree
     * is a type of binary tree in which all the nodes have only one child or no child.